smarthomeNG/plugins/visu/README_for_developers.md

 # Handling of smartVISU widgets
 The visu plugin handles widgets, which a plugin developer delivers with the plugin he has written.
 For this to wirk, the attribute **`smartvisu_dir`** in the visu section of **`plugin.conf`** must be set.

-At this stage the visu plugin doesn't handle widgets that define their own Javascript or css.
-It copies the files to smartVISU but it doesn't install the Javascript or css code in smartVISU.
+It handles widgets that define their own Javascript or css.
+The Javascript and css files must follow the same naming convention as the html file.

 ## Add a widget to a plugin
 A developer of a plugin can add widgets to the plugin.
 He has to create a directory named **sv_widgets** in his plugin directory and add the file(s) of the widget to that directory.